nladuo/captcha-break/weibo.cn/README.md

 ```

 ## About the Accuracy
-The accuracy is less than 40%.
+The accuracy is about 60%.
 You can enhance the accuracy by enlarging your training set.